-&lt;sup>9 This new category of FPHC income was added by AJCA 2004.
-Specifically, the new Code Section 954(c)(1)(I) provides that FPHC icome includes amounts received by a CFC under a contract under which the corporation is to provide personal services.
+9 This new category of FPHC income was added by AJCA 2004.
+Specifically, the new Code Section 954(c)(1)(I) provides that FPHC income includes amounts received by a CFC under a contract under which the corporation is to provide personal services.
 The contract must satisfy one of the following two conditions: (i) some person other than the corporation has the right to designate (by name or by description) the individual who is to perform the services, or (ii) the individual who is to perform the services is designated (by name or by description) in the contract.
 FPHC income also includes amounts received by the CFC from the sale or other disposition of such a services contract.

-&lt;sup>10 Treas.
+10 Treas.
 Reg.
 Section 1.954-2(h)(2)(i).

-Royalties are under the active business exception if they are derived from (i) the licensing of property developed by the CFC in the regular course of its property developing business, or (ii) property licensed as the result of the performance of substantial marketing activities in a foreign country.
+business, or (ii) property licensed as the result of the performance of substantial marketing activities in a foreign country.